noblepepper/VoCore2-feed/README.md

-# linkit-smart-feed
+# VoCore2-feed
-This feeds holds the SDK wifi driver and the config/meta package for the LinkIt Smart 7688 (Duo)
+This feeds holds the SDK wifi driver and config VoCore2 and some other handy utilities.

+It is shamelessly plagarized from MediaTek-Labs/linkit-smart-7688-feed which works great so any problems you have were probably caused by me.

 # Build the firmware from sources

-This section describes how to build the firmware for LinkIt Smart 7688 and LinkIt Smart 7688 Duo from source codes.
+This section describes how to build the firmware for VoCore from source codes.

 ### Host environment